19 Jan Six common mistakes in online qualitative research - and how to avoid them

 When all is said and done, preparation is the cornerstone of well-run online groups.
 If you make sure you take the time to choose and test your software, recruit the right people and enlist the help of an experienced moderator who arrives well prepared, you can be pretty sure that your online qualitative research will be a success.

-If you would like to find out more about how we can help you to conduct your online focus group, why not download our product demo to find out more?
+If you would like to find out more about how we can help you to conduct your online focus group, why not contact us to find out more?